Ben04051/nc-news/README.md

 # NorthCoders News Front-end Project

-Link to the hosted site: https://nc-news-bm.netlify.app/ Link to the hosted API: https://northcoders-news-tn61.onrender.com/api Link to the API Github Repository: https://github.com/Ben04051/Northcoders_News
+Link to the hosted site: https://nc-news-bm.netlify.app/

+Link to the hosted API: https://northcoders-news-tn61.onrender.com/api

+Link to the API Github Repository: https://github.com/Ben04051/Northcoders_News

+*Please allow up to 1 minute for the Back-end API become operational*

 The minimum version of Node.js required to run this project is v21.1.0